hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ---
-title: eclipse debugger
+title: Eclipse debugger
 author: Daniel Stolpe
 bibliography: refs.bib
 ---

 # Live Programming Seminar
 - Your Name: Daniel Stolpe
-- Your Topic: eclipse debugger
+- Your Topic: Eclipse Java debugger

-Generally try to drill down on reasons behind properties of the system.
-Make use of the general observations about the system in arguing about specific properties or mechanisms.
+*Generally try to drill down on reasons behind properties of the system.
+Make use of the general observations about the system in arguing about specific properties or mechanisms.*

 ## About the System itself
-Summary of system properties
+*Summary of system properties*
+Eclipse provides IDEs and platforms for many languages and architectures.
+Eclipse is famous for their Java IDE, C/C++, JavaScript and PHP IDEs built on extensible platforms for creating desktop, Web and cloud IDEs.
+The Eclipse IDEs are open-source. [https://eclipse.org/](https://eclipse.org/)
+Eclipse was inspired by the Smalltalk-based VisualAge family of IDEs. [http://wiki.eclipse.org/FAQ_Where_did_Eclipse_come_from%3F](http://wiki.eclipse.org/FAQ_Where_did_Eclipse_come_from%3F)
+The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
+The Eclipse Foundation was created in January 2004 as an independent not-for-profit corporation to act as the steward of the Eclipse community. [http://www.eclipse.org/org/](http://www.eclipse.org/org/)

 ### System boundaries
-What have you looked at exactly?
+*What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
-Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.
+Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.*
+We are focusing on the Java Debugger of the Eclipse Java IDE.
+The Java Debugger is part of the "Java Development Tools (JDT) Debug" project.
+It is implemented on top of the language independent "debug model" provided by the platform debugger which provides language independent facilities for launching programs, source code lookup, breakpoints and debugging UI. [https://www.eclipse.org/eclipse/debug/](https://www.eclipse.org/eclipse/debug/)
+We use OpenJDK 1.8.0 update 112 as Virtual Machine for running Eclipse itself and the sample application we develop.

 ### Context
   - In which context is the system used?
-    For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.
+    *For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.*
+    The Eclipse Java debugger is used for debugging Java applications during development within Eclipse or debugging arbitrary Java applications remotely.

   - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)
+    The Eclipse Java debugger or the Eclipse Java IDE is not used by a specific user group.
+Amateurs and students use it to learn coding, professional developers use it to build small and large scale applications.
+Especially for unexperienced developers, the IDE is useful to immediately see syntactical errors and suggestions on how to fix them.
+Also code completion features help to explore and find classes and methods.
+The debugger is useful for every user group to understand and debug runtime behavior.

 ### General Application Domain
   - What is typically created in or through this system?